tomitan100/org.openhab.binding.bom/README.md

 __Notes:__
 - Timestamp is adjusted to minus 5 minutes to match the UTC time overlay.
-- Opacity added to range image.
+- Opacity is added to range image overlay.
-- Location marker source provided, opacity set to 0.8 and positioned to the desired location.
+- The use of location marker with its opacity set to 0.8 and positioned to the desired location.

 ### Doppler wind images configuration example